 Four control variables are considered.
 First, we control for firm size by market capitalisation.
 On the one hand, smaller firms may be more efficient because as firm size increases, overall control by top management over strategic and operating activities decreases.
 Conversely, larger firms are likely subject to greater scrutiny and hence, extracting private benefits would be more costly (Nenova, 2003).
 Larger firms are also associated with larger market power and economies of scale which results in better performance.
 Second, firm age controls for life-cycle and the 'learning curve' of firms.
-Performance of older firms may be enhanced due to sustained learning and reputation-building.
-Older firms, however, may be more prone to entrenchment by owner-managers and also may not be able to respond quickly to changes in competitive environment (Nazrul et al., 2008; Sarkar and Sarkar, 2000).
+Performance of older firms may be more prone to entrenchment by ownermanagers and also may not be able to respond quickly to changes in competitive enviroment (Nazrul et al., 2008; Sarkar and Sarkar, 2000).
 Claessens et al. (2002) assert that larger and older firms have better disclosure but fewer growth opportunities.